 Be sure to include the name and order number of the document and, if applicable, the specific location of the text that you are commenting on, such as a page number or table number.

 Mail

 Fill out the Readers' Comments form (RCF) at the back of this document and return it by mail or give it to an IBM representative.

-If the RCF has been removed, you may address your comments to:
+If the RCF has been removed, send your comments to:

-International Business Machines Corporation Department GZW 9000 South Rita Road Tucson, AZ 85744-0001 U.S.A.
+International Business Machines Corporation Information Development Department GZW 9000 South Rita Road Tucson, Arizona USA 85744-0001